artinfarokhi/daily_random_number.txt/README.md

     with open(file_name, "w") as fil:
         file.write(f"This is an automated activity commit on {datetime.datetime.now()}\n")

-    # Add the file to the stagin
+    # Add the file to the stagi
     os.system(f"git add {file_name}")

     # Create a new commit